 We can boost the manufacturing process at any time by means of scale-up and high-throughput approaches.
 In addition, we can produce high titers in a short period of time.
 Despite highly standardized workflows, the on-going optimization of the process is always present – like the implementation of the straight forward cell culture harvest using Sartoclear Dynamics Lab V Kits.

-® conjugation?
+What is Tub-tag® conjugation?
 Why is it important to be able to conjugate a defined drug-to-antibody ratio?

-® technology enables the development of highly stable and homogeneous ADCs.
+The Tub-tag® technology enables the development of highly stable and homogeneous ADCs.
 It is a recombinant, chemoenzymatic conjugation technology enabling site-specific antibody functionalization.
 In general, the conjugation of highly-potent cytotoxic molecules to a target-specific antibody allows tumor-targeted drug delivery in cancer treatment.

 Shutterstock | Alpha Tauri 3D Graphics